Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 Here's How to do Nadi Shodhana Pranayama

-• Close off the left nostril with your last two fingers, release the right nostril, and exhale completely through the right nostril.
+• Close off the left nostril with your right ring finger, release the right nostril, and exhale completely through the right nostril.
 Inhale slowly and deeply through the right nostril.

 • Continue this pattern, alternating the breath between the left and right nostrils.